Dejah Mulipola

-Dejah Monique Mulipola (born February 19, 1998) is a Polynesian American, former collegiate All-American softball catcher.
-She played college softball at Arizona from 2017 to 2021 where she was twice named a National Fastpitch Coaches Association First Team All-American.
-She has been a member of the United States women's national softball team since 2019 and helped them win a silver medal at the 2020 Summer Olympics.
-She most recently played in the Athletes Unlimited Softball where she won the 2022 championship as the top individual points leader.
+Dejah Monique Mulipola (born February 19, 1998) is an American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL).
+She played college softball at Arizona, where she was named a First Team All-American by the National Fastpitch Coaches Association (NFCA) in 2019 and 2021.
+She is a member of the United States women's national softball team, winning a silver medal at the 2020 Summer Olympics.
+She played in Athletes Unlimited Softball, where she won the 2022 championship as the top individual points leader.

+Early life

+Mulipola is of Samoan and Mexican descent.
+She was born in Los Alamitos, California to Ed Mulipola and Rosalie Leuta.
+Her hometown is Garden Grove, California, where she attended Pacifica High School.